learningtcc/java-rest-api-template/README.md

 ## Customising the Server

-The following system properties can set to customise the server:
+The following system properties can be set to customise the server:

 System Property | What
 --- | ---